 Though the official language of Singapore is Malay, you will find that the most widely spoken language is English.
 All directional signs are written in English, meaning getting around the city is an easy and simple process.

-A number of our hotels and beach resorts offer early bird discounts, and flights to Singapore are often cheapest when booked in advance.
+We are now booking Singapore holidays for 2024 and 2025.
+With a number of hotels and beach resorts offering early bird discounts, and flights to Singapore often cheapest when first released, we recommend booking in advance.
 Your Asia Consultant will always find the best prices for you.

 Plan your holiday